SKT27182/DeepVision/README.md

 ### [Xception](https://arxiv.org/pdf/1610.02357v3.pdf): This is the first CNN architecture to use depthwise separable convolutions.
 It was proposed by François Chollet.
 The architecture consists of 36 convolutional layers, 5 pooling layers, and 3 fully connected layers.
 For more details, refer to the [Xception](Notes/classification/Xception.md) notes.

 ---

+### [MobileNets](https://arxiv.org/pdf/1704.04861v1.pdf): This is the first CNN architecture to use depthwise separable convolutions.
+It was proposed by Andrew G. Howard, Menglong Zhu, Bo Chen, Dmitry Kalenichenko, Weijun Wang, Tobias Weyand, Marco Andreetto, and Hartwig Adam.
+The architecture consists of 28 convolutional layers, 5 pooling layers, and 3 fully connected layers.
+For more details, refer to the [MobileNet](Notes/classification/MobileNets.md) notes.

+---
 ---

 ## Generative Models